rhythm-gaming/rgc/docs/spec.md

 # RGC chart file format

-Current version: `0.1.0`
+Current version: `0.1.0-alpha-1`

 ## Introduction

-The RGC ("rhythm game chart") file format is a JSON-based format, aims to be able to represent charts from many different rhythm games.
+The RGC ("rhythm game chart") file format is a JSON-based chart format for rhythm games.
+The RGC format aims to be able to represent charts from many different rhythm games.

 The RGC format is inspired by [m4saka's KSON format](https://github.com/kshootmania/ksm-chart-format/blob/master/kson_format.md) for Sound Voltex charts and [the bmson format](https://bmson-spec.readthedocs.io/en/master/doc/index.html).
 The RGC format aims to be easily convertible to and from either formats.
 However, it's not a goal for the RGC format to be compatible to either formats.

 ### Goals

-* Easily convertible to/from various other rhythm game chart formats.
+* Able to support as many rhythm games as possible.
-* Easily usable to represent charts from many different kinds of rhythm games.
+* Easily convertible to/from as many rhythm game chart formats as possible.
-* Enable quick prototyping of new rhythm games.
+* Enables quick prototyping of new rhythm games.

 ### Non-goals

 * Aims to be "the standard format" for any particular rhythm game.
   * In particular, the RGC format does not try to replace either KSON or bmson.
-* Aims to be "the normalized form" of any particular chart.
+* Specifies "the standard form" of any particular rhythm game.
-  * In other words, there might be multiple equally-valid representations of a chart.
+  * In other words, there can be multiple equally-valid representations of a particular chart.
-  * For several rhythm games, few recommendations are provided, however.
+  * For several rhythm games, suggestions will be provided.

 ## Specification